 “When Gigi arrived on our doorstep, she was as sick of a patient as any of us at the Ross have ever seen.
 Our backs were up against the wall but our team came together with heroic support.”Nahush Mokadam, MD, the Gerard S. Kakos, MD, and Thomas E. Williams Jr., MD, PhD, professor in the Ohio State College of Medicine

-Two floors below, Nahush Mokadam, MD, division director of Cardiac Surgery at the Ohio State Wexner Medical Center, steps out of the operating room and sees a text that Gigi is about to be discharged.
+Two floors below, Nahush Mokadam, MD, a cardiac surgeon at the Ohio State Wexner Medical Center, steps out of the operating room and sees a text that Gigi is about to be discharged.
 He’s missed her celebratory send-off to rehab by just a few minutes.
 Shaking his head in disappointment, the cardiac surgeon muses about how he would’ve enjoyed experiencing that moment.
 Her case and care inspired the entire intensive care unit at the Ross Heart Hospital, including an Environmental Services worker who visited her each evening and even bought her an Ohio State blanket.

 Gigi’s genetic heart disorder is so unusual that only a handful of cases have been documented in the world, and it’s even rarer that it wasn’t detected when she was younger.